~ Baseball Throwing, A Skill Forever Linked To A Players' Success Level In The Game! ~

 The program which follows will enable any player to make more efficient use of his body, become a more effective player and increase their chances for success in the game.

-Think about playing catch before practice and games, not as warming up; but as working on throwing mechanics.
+Stretching Your Muscles Is Warming Up.
+Think about playing catch before practice and games, not as warming up; but as working on throwing and receiving mechanics.

 Have players give a chest high target, work on getting a 4 seam grip out of their glove, move their feet, don't reach, and keep the ball in between 4 points: